ottochristian/ski_admin/PHASE_3_PLAN.md

 **Next Steps:**
 1. Review and approve this plan
-2. Start with Part 1: Security Hardening
+2. Start with Part 1: Route Consolidation (Option A - fully club-aware)
-3. Proceed to Part 2 & 3 in parallel or sequentially based on priorities
+3. Proceed to Part 2: Type System Overhaul
+4. Security hardening will be addressed before production launch